 God commanded that a few days before the Passover, each head of household should set aside a young male lamb to be examined for blemishes and to ensure its fitness as an offering.
-The Torah refers to this as "the" Lamb of God, as if there was only one: "You shall keep it [i.e., the Passover lamb] until the fourteenth day of this month, when the whole assembly of the congregation of Israel shall slaughter him ($i\pi k$) at twilight (Exod.
+The Torah refers to this as "the" Lamb of God, as if there was only one: "You shall keep it [i.e., the Passover lamb] until the fourteenth day of this month, when the whole assembly of the congregation of Israel shall slaughter him ($i\pi i$) at twilight (Exod.
 12:6).
 During the afternoon of Nisan 14th, the lamb was slaughtered and its blood smeared on all three sides of the doorframe, top, right and left, that is, in the form of the Hebrew letter Chet (π).
-This letter, signifying the number eight, is connected with the word chai ($\pi(\pi)$), short for chayim ($\pi(\pi)$), meaning "life."
+This letter, signifying the number eight, is connected with the word chai ($i\pi i$), short for chayim ($\pi i\pi i$), meaning "life."

-Some say that the letters of the Divine Name YHVH (\neg) were also daubed on the doorposts: The Yod (\neg) on the top beam, the Vav () on the right, and the Hey (\neg) on the left.
+Some say that the letters of the Divine Name YHVH (\neg) were also daubed on the doorposts: The Yod (\neg) on the top beam, the Vav (\uparrow) on the right, and the Hey (\neg) on the left.

-When is Passover?
-See: Exod 12:18; Lev 23:5; Num 9:4-5; Num 28:16; Josh 5:10 That night (i.e., Nisan 15th) the meat of the Passover was to be roasted and eaten with unleavened bread (i.e., matzah) and bitter herbs.
+That night (i.e., Nisan 15th) the meat of the Passover was to be roasted and eaten with unleavened bread (i.e., matzah) and bitter herbs.
 The meal was to be eaten in haste, since the people were to be ready to begin their journey immediately after God smote the firstborn.
 God "passed over" those homes whose doorposts were marked with the blood of the Passover lamb.
 God further commanded that Passover should be commemorated annually as a reminder of the deliverance from Egypt.
 Only unleavened bread is to be eaten for seven days, and the first and seventh days of Passover are to be days of holy assembly on which all work is forbidden.